SupportLog in

 Your farewell email is a reflection of you and how you work.
 These tips will help you stay on course, without risking a farewell essay or an email littered with typos.

-Don’t send your farewell email weeks in advance — it may confuse colleagues.
+• Send on your final day (or near enough): Don’t send your farewell email weeks in advance, it may confuse colleagues.
 Send it about 24 hours before your last day.
 This allows people to reply while keeping your departure date clear.

 Not necessarily.
 A company-wide message is a good way to make sure no one is left wondering where you’ve gone, especially if you’ve worked across different teams.
 That said, you may also want to send more personal notes to close colleagues or mentors.